 Questions of participation, sustainability, and culture change animate her work as she considers the surrounding community, the landscape, and the interdependency of multiple ecologies.
 Whitehead’s cutting-edge work integrates art and sustainability, as she traverses disciplines to engage citizens, municipalities, and other communities of practice, in order to hybridize art, design,science, conservation, and civic engagement, for public and planet.

 Whitehead has worked professionally as an artist since the mid 1980’s and has worked collaboratively as ARTetal Studio since 2001.
-She is Professor of Sculpture + Architecture at the School of the Art Institute of Chicago where she founded the SAIC Knowledge Lab.
-She explores Experimental Geography and other trans-disciplinary topics that engage the aesthetic, technological and geo-political dimensions of artmaking as a component of spatial practice.
+She is Professor Emerita at the School of the Art Institute of Chicago where she founded the SAIC Knowledge Lab.
+She also publishes essays and interviews exploring place-thought, vegetal consciousness, experimental geography, and other trans-disciplinary topics that engage the aesthetic, technological, and geo-political dimensions of contemporary practice.